 Equipment & Tools for Baking Dessert Bars for a Crowd

-If you’re making dessert bars for a party, having the right equipment makes a big difference — especially when you’re baking multiple pans at once.
+If you're making dessert bars for a party, having the right equipment makes a real difference — especially when you're baking multiple pans at once.
+Here's what to have on hand:

 9×13-Inch Baking Pans